stikkireddy/mlflow-extensions/README.md

 Here are the list of supported models for ollama.
 [Link to model list.](https://ollama.com/library)

 **Keep in mind databricks serving endpoints only have 4gb of memory per container.** [Link to docs.](https://docs.databricks.com/en/machine-learning/model-serving/model-serving-limits.html#limitations)

+## Optimizations Roadmap

+1. Prefix Caching Enablement for ez deploy based on task type (some flag like repeated long prompt)
+2. Speculative Decoding Enablement [ngram based] for ez deploy based on task type (some flag like data extraction)
+3. Quantized Models curated from huggingface
+4. Quantized KV Cache support

 ## Disclaimer
 mlflow-extensions is not developed, endorsed not supported by Databricks.
 It is provided as-is; no warranty is derived from using this package.